This article was updated with audio on November 20, 2025.

 According to the US FDA, A 100-fold safety factor is the default in applying animal data to humans.
 It is intended to account for potential differences in the kinetics and dynamics of a test substance when chemical-specific data or models are unavailable.[3]

-The Japan Nattokinase Association recommended dose for nattokinase is 2,000 FU/day.
+The Japan Nattokinase Association recommends a dose of 2,000 FU/day for nattokinase.

 In the genotoxicity studies, nattokinase showed no mutagenic activity as tested by the Ames test and in vivo micronucleus assay using mice bone marrow.[1]